WiiLink24/WiiLink24.github.io/README.md

 You can view our documentation on Google sites, where we keep API documentation. wiilink24.com (which isn't up yet) is where we shall route wiilink24.github.io!

-The archive is located [here](https://wiilink24-8ff305a4b1.drafts.github.io/)
+A always archived version is avaibile [here](https://wiilink24-8ff305a4b1.drafts.github.io/)